-Possession or use of tobacco of any type, inside the building, on the school grounds, or on field trips will result in a citizenship "zero" and a repeated infraction will result in a suspension.
+Possession or use of tobacco of any type, inside the building, on the school grounds, or on field trips will result in an Unsatisfactory in citizenship and a repeated infraction will result in a suspension.
 A district court citation that includes a fine may also be issued.